spu-bigdataanalytics-201/welcome/README.md

 ## Your To-Do List for This Task

 - [ ] Go over on this README file, entirely.
-- [ ] Go over the links in the things you need to prepared for section.
+- [ ] Go over the links in [the things you need to prepared for](#how-to-prepare-to-the-first-class) section.
+- [ ] Review the [commit history](https://github.com/spu-bigdataanalytics-201/welcome/commits/master) on this repository.
-- [ ] Participate in Final Project Discussion!
+- [ ] Participate in final project discussion!

 ## Conclusion